corneliucirlan/jquery-mdstrap/README.md

 # jQuery mdStrap

-## This package has been deprecated and moved to https://mdsm.corneliucirlan.com
+## This package has been deprecated.
+Use the new package available at https://mdsm.corneliucirlan.com

 jQuery plugin built on top of Bootstrap framework to create mobile menus.